Leopard gecko care: how to get started

 Leopard geckos (Eublepharis macularius), also affectionately known as ‘leos’, might be a common enough sight among the reptile forums, but the big question we should be asking is why.
-The simple answer is that whether you’re a dedicated breeder or simply looking for a family friendly pet, these relatively small desert reptiles offer something for everyone at price that won’t twist your tail.
+The simple answer is that whether you’re a dedicated breeder or simply looking for a family-friendly pet, these relatively small desert reptiles offer something for everyone at a price that won’t twist your tail.

 According to Shaune one of the reasons this type of lizard is so popular is because leopard gecko care is pretty straightforward compared with other varieties of lizard.
 “Because they’re a desert reptile they require minimal equipment, stay nice and small and are generally easy to keep”, says Shaune.

 These friendly desert reptiles can also be the perfect way to introduce your kids to leopard gecko care.
 Native to the hot desert landscape of southern Central Asia, these are ground-dwelling, nocturnal reptiles and are the ideal pet for people who are at work all day and come home just in time to see them at their finest.

 Shaune said: “They really aren’t a skittish or fast-moving kind of reptile.
 With regular attention, they come to love being handled and although they won’t usually bite, it is advisable to take care if allowing them to be handled by young children.”

 While this type of lizard can be readily handled, especially when observing proper leopard gecko care, it’s always a good idea to be gentle during handling, since like many lizards there is always the potential of ‘dropping’ their tails.
 Unlike other reptiles such as the crested gecko, the leopard gecko will re-grow their tail, but as Shaune says: “the skin of a leopard gecko is always relatively bobbly, but the regenerated tail never really looks the same and you can obviously tell when a tail has been dropped.”